-Woodworm is a general term used to describe different types of beetles.
+Woodworm is a general term used to describe different types of wood -boring beetles.
 It is a type of infestation that can destroy furniture and other products made of wood.
 Woodworm will not only destroy different types of soft woods, they can also damage different kinds of hard wood.
 Different types of woodworm occur in different countries / continents of the world.

 Common Woodworm Around the World

 l § Euophryum confine and Pentarthrum huttoni (Wood Boring Weevil)